 COSH

 The COSH function returns the hyperbolic cosine of a number.
-It is useful for calculations involving exponential growth or decay in various fields such as mathematics, physics, engineering, and finance.
+It is used in calculations involving exponential growth or decay.
+Applicable in fields like mathematics, physics, engineering, and finance.

 Example explanation